AaltoSciComp/scicomp-docs/triton/usage/localstorage.rst

    ``AvailableFeatures=localdisk``.  ``slurm features`` will list all nodes (look for ``localdisk`` in features).

-You have to use ``--constraint=localdisk`` to ensure that you get a disk of some type.
-You can use ``--tmp=nnnG`` (for example ``--tmp=100G``) to request a node with at least that much temporary space.
-But, ``--tmp`` doesn't allocate this space just for you: it's shared among all users, including those which didn't request storage space.
+You can use ``--tmp=nnnG`` (for example ``--tmp=100G``).
+You can use ``--constraint=localdisk`` to ensure a disk of any type, but you may as well just specify how much space you need.

+``--tmp`` doesn't allocate this space just for you: it's shared among all users, including those which didn't request storage space.
 So, you *might* not have as much as you think.
 Beware and handle "out of space" errors gracefully.

 Nodes without local disks